AnyLog-co/documentation/queries.md

-# Executing queries against the nodes in the network
+# Query nodes in the network
-* ***run client ()*** ([detailed below](#network-processing)) directs the query to the relevant nodes in the network.
+The ***run client ()*** ([detailed below](#network-processing)) directs the query to the relevant nodes in the network.
 If the parenthesis are left empty, all the nodes with the tables' data receive and process the query.
-Users can detail specific nodes of interest by providing their IP and Ports.
+Users can detail specific nodes of interest in providing their IP and Ports.

 ## Query options
 The query options are instructions on the format and target location for the result set.
 The query options are expressed as key = value pairs.